peter-evans/slash-command-dispatch/README.md

 ### How does it work?

-The action runs in `issue_comment` event workflows and checks comments for slash commands.
+The action runs in `issue_comment` event workflows and checks the first line of comments for slash commands.
 When a valid command is found it creates a repository dispatch event that includes a payload containing full details of the command and its context.

 ### Why repository dispatch?